WXNT: History

 On September 8, 1994, the station switched to a syndicated adult standards format known as "The Music of Your Life," using the call sign WMYS.
-The station also aired Indianapolis Ice hockey games.
+The station also aired Indianapolis Ice hockey games and Indiana Twisters indoor soccer games.
 On October 22, 2001, the station changed its call sign to WXNT, with the NT standing for News/Talk, its new format.
 WXNT would broadcast Notre Dame Fighting Irish football and previously broadcast Butler University basketball.